 Est. Birthdate: December 19-03-2023

 With only 8 weeks old Yuna was left with the local authorities.
 So young we were directly contacted and picked her up to give her the proper care at Esperanza Verde.
 She grew quickly in a young lady, favourite of many volunteers who participated in her daily and nightly care.
-She now lives in an outside enclosure and has already had the company on occasions of, the already released males, Ushari and Otis.
-Soon she will join them on the outside too.
+She first lived in an outside enclosure and had the company on occasions of, the already released males, Ushari and Otis.
+After some time she was released, and she joined them in the jungle.

 KELSO